Xninety-nine/Exploratory-Data-Analysis-Projects/README.md

-# Exploring Factors That To Student Math Scores
+# Exploring Factors That Contribute To Student Math Scores
 Personal projects where key focus is demonstrating EDA skills